 In Ranma ˝, the vast majority of the shapeshifting characters gradually (though not consciously) acclimate to their cursed forms, learning how best to take advantage of their traits (such as size, flight, dexterity, or appearance) and paying heed to their natural instincts.

 The most notorious example is with Ranma him/herself: although his personality and sexuality remain untouched, he grows considerably more comfortable with his female self, adopting feminine mannerisms and body language.
 Halfway through the series, (s)he thinks nothing of dressing up nice and going on dates with men (usually for some ulterior motive, but sometimes solely for the guy's benefit) even though the mere thought of wearing a skirt was anathema to him at the beginning of the story.
 But is it the body working on the mind, or just gradual desensitizing?

-In a Filler episode, Ranma gets knocked on the head while in girl form, making "her" believe she's really a girl (an extremely girly girl) who unfortunately changes into a boy.
-Of course, as this painfully stereotypical behavior is probably just a reflection of Ranma's own mental image of what "normal girls" are supposed to be like.
+In a Filler episode, Ranma gets knocked on the head while in girl form, making "her" believe she's really a girl (an extremely Girly Girl) who unfortunately changes into a boy.
+This painfully stereotypical behavior is probably just a reflection of Ranma's own mental image of what "normal girls" are supposed to be like.

 Another good example is Ranma's father Genma, who actually seems to enjoy being a panda more than being a human.